 - Are courthouses open?

 - Orange County Superior Court closed to the public until May 22.
-It will resume jury trials on May 26 as it begins reopening to the public.
+It was scheduled to resume jury trials on May 26 and reopen to the public.
 Information at: www.occourts.org/